dariobrux/OpenWeatherApp/README.md

 - an info screen, reachable by tap on a weather item for the previous point.

 ## The code contains:
-- only one Activity.
+- Only one Activity.
 It's a Single-Activity project.
 - MVVM + Repository pattern as main architecture.
 - Hilt as Dependency Injection
 - Room Database